 We strive to ensure that the region’s residents have access to social and health services, healthy nutrition, stable housing, job training and education, and arts and culture.
 Priority given to programs that:

 - Improve access to healthcare and human services, especially in communities of color;

-- Promote healthy relationships and address domestic violence
+- Promote healthy relationships and address domestic violence; and

 Preserve the Environment

 We strive to foster an understanding of and promote action on the relationship between the health of the natural world and the health and well-being of our residents.
-Priority given to programs that (we will choose specific goals and indicators with funding partners):
+Priority given to programs that:

-- Preserve and protect environmentally significant land, waterways and wildlife habitats for the benefit of the ecosystem and for the well-being, health, livelihood and enjoyment of residents
+- Preserve and protect environmentally significant lands, waterways and wildlife habitats – for the benefit not only of the ecosystem, but for the health, livelihood and enjoyment of local residents;

 Advance Animal Welfare